 "Yeah, sorry again,” the young man mumbled, ducking his head in apology.
 “Thank you for understanding.
 I’m Jack.
 Jack March.
-Sorry, not a good day.
-Y'see, lost my job.
+Sorry, not a good day today.
+Lost my job.
 My first big break outta school.
 And my girlfriend's kinda mad at me.
 That's her over there."
 He pointed to a pretty, blond woman giving instructions to one of the servers.
 "She works here, and I didn't want to come tonight, but she works here.
 And it was important to her.
 Sorry, again."
 He held out his hand, but realized that Marc's hands were full with the drinks.
-He settled for a ginger pat on the shoulder.
+He settled for patting Marc on the shoulder.

 Marc nodded his head and smiled.
-"Got to go.
+"Got to go, Jack.
 Again, take it easy."

-"Yeah... easy."
-But Jack finished his glass and turned immediately back to the bar, to order another.
+"Yeah... easy… right."
+But Jack drained his glass and turned immediately back to the bar, to order another.

 Marc returned to Deborah's side and offered her the drink, apologizing to her for the somewhat alcoholic aroma of his sleeve.
 By now, she had finished her tête-à-tête with the president and moved on to a group of staff.
 The talk had just turned to details of her next project to supply food to war-torn areas, when dinner was announced.
-The guests strolled into the starkly modern dining room, and took their places at the block-long table set with glimmering crystal glasses and gold-rimmed plates.
-The president and his wife sat at a head table on a dais, flanked by Deborah and Marc were seated within conversational distance.
+The guests strolled into the starkly modern dining room, and took their places at the round tables set with glimmering crystal glasses and gold-rimmed plates.
+The president and his wife sat at a head table on a dais, flanked by Deborah and Marc.

-The salad and main courses came and went in a pleasant progression with convivial chatter, as did dessert, a tasty, light cake.
+The salad and main courses came and went in a pleasant progression with convivial chatter; as did dessert, a tasty, light cake.
 Before the award ceremony and speeches began, Deborah excused herself, finding her way to the women’s sitting room and the adjoining bathroom.
 She always worried that eating in public would expose some giveaway wrinkle in the face of the flesh-suit that was their only protection against discovery by the local species.
 That discovery was considered cause for the Wardens to transform exile into a sentence on a prison planet.
 A minute examination of her face in the mirror confirmed that all was in order—lips, chin, and the sometimes errant nose.

-But she was still distracted as she returned to the dinner, opening the door from the sitting room into the reception hall, a waiter balancing a square serving pan above his shoulder collided with her.
+But she was still distracted as she returned to the dinner, opening the door from the sitting room into the reception hall.
+She collided with a waiter balancing a square serving pan above his shoulder.
 The pan lurched forward, and its sharp corner slammed into the side of her head, tearing away the flesh-mask, revealing white skin and shimmering wisps of her silver hair.

 The waiter had bent to pick up the pan, perhaps not noticing!
 Deborah’s eyes darted around the room.
 She couldn’t be sure others hadn’t seen!
 She clasped her hand over the torn face and backed away as the waiter came up, uttering effusive apologies.

 "Oh, madam, I am so sorry.
 I hope—"